 The linebacker position in football is one of the most critical positions on the field.
 They have many responsibilities that require both discipline and intelligence to be impactful.

 A linebacker’s job in football is to stop the offense’s running attack.
 Linebackers will also support the defensive backs to help stop the offense if they throw the football.
 It’s one of the most versatile positions on the field.

-They will be confronted with an offensive lineman that they need to disengage to tackle every run play.
+They will be confronted by an offensive lineman that they need to disengage with every play.